Where to Get Your Driving Record

 Your Insurance Agent

 An easy way to find out what is on your driving record is to ask your insurance agent.
-Agents have the ability to look up your motor vehicle report and probably be willing to print you a copy.
+Agents can look up your motor vehicle report and probably be willing to print you a copy.
 It may not be a certified copy, but it will let you know the basics.

 Driving Records Include the Dates of the Following: